What makes for a great guitar tone? How often do you hear people saying this line:

-It’s true that a great player can make anything sound good just as much as it’s true that expensive gear doesn’t disguise bad technique.
+But is it?
+Weeeeeell...I'd say yes and no. It’s true that a great player can make anything sound good just as much as it’s also true that expensive gear doesn’t disguise bad technique.

-But obviously, if you want a Texas Blues sound, you maybe don’t want an active pickup and a screaming high gain amp, right?
-So, great tone is about having awesome technique and having the correct gear for the job.
+Great players also sound amazing, but you still need the correct tools for the job.
+To me, great tone is about having awesome technique and having the right set up.
 AND it’s also about applying the right type of sound at the right time.
-It’s a blend of these three elements that produces the unforgettable magic.
+It’s a blend of these three elements that produces the unforgettable magic that makes us love certain guitar parts.

 Here we go!